These are my favorite English Masses in Rome. There are more around the city, of course, but these are the best and most convenient.

 Saint Peter’s Basilica

-On the First Saturday of every month, the Religious Sisters of Mercy, from Alma, Michigan, host an English Mass at the tomb of Saint John Paul II.
+On the First Saturday of every month, the Religious Sisters of Mercy, from Alma, Michigan, host an English Mass in the crypt of Saint Peter’s Basilica.
 The Mass takes place at 7:15 a.m. – you should arrive by 6:45 a.m. to clear security.